UPPMAX/HPC-python/docs/parallel.rst

 In a threaded parallelization scheme the workers (threads) share a global memory address space.
 The `threading <https://docs.python.org/3/library/threading.html>`_
 module is built into Python so you don't have to installed it.
-By using this modules, one can create several threads that can do some work (in principle) in parallel.
+By using this module, one can create several threads to do some work in parallel (in principle).
 For jobs dealing with files I/O one can observe some speedup by using the `threading` module.
-However, for CPU intensive jobs one will see a decrease in performance w.r.t. the serial code.
+However, for CPU intensive jobs one would see a decrease in performance w.r.t. the serial code.
 This is because Python uses the Global Interpreter Lock (`GIL <https://docs.python.org/3/c-api/init.html>`_) which serializes the code when several threads are used.

 In the following code we used the `threading` module to parallelize the 2D integration example.
 Threads are created with the construct ``threading.Thread(target=function, args=())``, where `target` is the function that will be executed by each thread and `args` is a tuple containing the arguments of that function.
-Threads are started with the ``start()`` method and when they finish their job they are joined with the ``join()`` method.
+Threads are started with the ``start()`` method and when they finish their job they are joined with the ``join()`` method,

    .. admonition:: ``integration2d_threading.py``
       :class: dropdown